aeberspaecher/presentation-template/README.rst

 =====

 This is a template for a scientific LaTeX presentation created by Alexander Eberspächer.
-It uses the beamer class and defines a beautiful light style.
+It uses the beamer class and defines two beautiful light styles.

 Build/Usage
 ===========

+Change author, title and related things in talk.tex.
+Then add content files to include at the bottom of talk.tex.
+Not that the style packages offers two different styles (based on the beamer class themes miniframes and infolines, respectively).

 The ``waf`` build system is used for the presentation.
 It seems ``waf`` is smart enough to detect changed input files (and graphics) and trigger a rebuild if necessary.

 Configure & Build
 -----------------